-&lt;sup>2 The Eleventh Circuit in Honeyfund considered sections of the Stop W.O.K.E.
-Act that banned mandatory workplace trainings that promoted certain beliefs related to race, color, sex, or national origin.
+&lt;sup>2 The Eleventh Circuit considered sections of the law that banned mandatory workplace trainings that promoted certain beliefs related to race, color, sex, or national origin.
 See Honeyfund.com Inc. v.
 Governor, 94 F.4th 1272, 1277, 1281 (11th Cir.
 2024) ("Banning speech on a wide variety of political topics is bad; banning speech on a wide variety of political viewpoints is worse.").

 &lt;sup>3 See Fla.
-Stat. § 1004.06(2); see also Press Release, Gov. Ron DeSantis, Governor Ron DeSantis Signs Legislation to Strengthen Florida's Position as National Leader in Higher Education, FLGOV.COM (May 15, 2023), https://perma.cc/34K2-WXUM ("SB 266 takes several steps to prevent woke ideologies from continuing to coopt our state universities and state colleges.").
+Stat. § 1004.06(2); see also Press Release, Gov. Ron DeSantis, Governor Ron DeSantis Signs Legislation to Strengthen Florida's Position as National Leader in Higher Education, FLGOV.COM (May 15, 2023), https://perma.cc/34K2-WXUM ("SB 266 takes several steps to prevent woke ideologies from continuing to coopt our state universities and state colleges.
+The bill prohibits higher education institutions from spending public dollars on initiatives that promote dangerous political and social activism, such as DEI initiatives.").

-Senate Bill 266 ("S.B.
-266"), bans the funding of expression that "[a]dvocate[s] for diversity, equity, and inclusion, or promote[s] . . . political or social activism," Fla.
-Stat. § 1004.06(2), and restricts the viewpoints that can be taught in general education courses, Fla.
-Stat. § 1007.25(3).
-Instead of defining the relevant terms, the Florida Legislature delegated that authority to the Board of Governors of the State University System of Florida ("Board of Governors" or "BOG"), which in 2024 promulgated regulations implementing S.B.
-266. See Florida BOG Regulation 9.016 ("Regulation 9.016"); Florida BOG Regulation 8.005" (collectively, "the Regulations").
+State University System of Florida ("Board of Governors" or "BOG"), which in 2024 promulgated regulations implementing S.B.
+266. See Florida BOG Regulation 9.016 ("Regulation 9.016"); Florida BOG Regulation 8.005 ("Regulation 8.005") (collectively, "the Regulations").

 5. Regulation 9.016 implements S.B.
 266's ban on funding for programs or campus activities that advocate for "diversity, equity, or inclusion," or that engage in "political or social activism."
-The Regulation's definitions are ambiguous, inconsistent, and far too broad to provide any real guidance other than indicating the Legislature's and the BOG's intent to disfavor certain speech.
+The regulation's definitions are ambiguous, inconsistent, and far too broad to provide any real guidance other than indicating the Legislature's and the BOG's intent to disfavor certain speech.
 Regulation 8.005 enumerates the categories and courses that qualify for statewide general education designation.
 All students, regardless of their major, are required to take a specified number of courses with the general education designation to graduate.
-In January 2024, the BOG amended Regulation 8.005 to remove "Principles of Sociology" from the list of state-recognized Social Sciences courses that would satisfy the general education requirement at Florida public universities because of viewpoints discussed in the course.
+In January 2024, the BOG amended Regulation 8.005 to remove "Principles of Sociology" from the list of Social Sciences courses that would satisfy the general education requirement at Florida public universities because of viewpoints discussed in the course.

-- 6. Through the Regulations implementing S.B.
+6. Through the Regulations implementing S.B.
 266, the BOG has stripped hundreds of university courses of their general education status, including courses that historically have been designated as general education.
-Florida's public universities also have denied scholarship and research funding to faculty and students that had been approved in the past. - 7.
-Plaintiffs bring this lawsuit to challenge S.B.
-266 and these Regulations, which together have disrupted their careers and restricted the speech of faculty and students throughout the State University System. - 8.
-The University of Florida ("UF"), for example, cited this law when denying a professor's request for funding to present her research at a conference that she had attended the year before without issue.
-UF has also been unwilling to fund some doctoral students' attendance at conferences or to host guest speakers-requests that the university had previously approved-when the activities appear tied to disfavored speech. - 9.
-Like S.B.
+Florida's public universities also have denied scholarship and research funding to faculty and students that had been approved in the past.

+7. Plaintiffs bring this lawsuit to challenge S.B.
+266 and these regulations, which together have disrupted their careers and restricted the activities and education of faculty and students throughout the State University System.

+8. The University of Florida ("UF"), for example, denied a professor's request for funding to present her research at a conference that she had attended the year before without issue.
+UF has also been unwilling to fund some doctoral students' attendance at conferences or to host guest speakers-requests that the university had previously approved-when the activities appear tied to disfavored speech.

+9. Like S.B.
 266's funding ban, the bill's general education restrictions also seek to suppress viewpoints the State disfavors.
-For example, under section 1007.25(3), general education courses "may not distort significant historical events or include a curriculum that teaches identity politics . . . or is based on theories that systemic racism, sexism, oppression, and privilege are inherent in the institutions of the United States and were created to maintain social, political, and economic inequities."
+For example, under Section 1007.25(3), general education courses "may not distort significant historical events or include a curriculum that teaches identity politics," nor can they be "based on theories that systemic racism, sexism, oppression, and privilege are inherent in the institutions of the United States and were created to maintain social, political, and economic inequities."
 Section 1007.25(3) does not, however, define "distort" or "identity politics."
 Instead, professors are left to guess whether and how their courses could run afoul of Florida law.
-This chills protected in-class speech, as professors seek to comply with S.B.
-266 to avoid consequences to their future tenure or their ability to maintain general education status for their courses.